nuke-build/.github/.github/CONTRIBUTING.md

 # Contribution Guidelines

 NUKE is a personal project that was made open-source to let as many individuals as possible have a benefit from it.
-We expect everyone to be a [good open-source citizen](https://hackernoon.com/being-a-good-open-source-citizen-9060d0ab9732) and to realize that [this is no place to make demands](https://mikemcquaid.com/2018/03/19/open-source-maintainers-owe-you-nothing/).
-As a community, we want to help each other, and make a better product.
+We expect everyone to be a [good open-source citizen](https://hackernoon.com/being-a-good-open-source-citizen-9060d0ab9732) and to realize that [this is not a place to make demands or express your disappointment](https://mikemcquaid.com/2018/03/19/open-source-maintainers-owe-you-nothing/).
+As a community, we want to help each other, provide constructive feedback, and make a better product.
 Of course, our [code of conduct](CODE_OF_CONDUCT.md) must be followed at any time.

 ## Filing issues